LKimpton/Lathe/README.md

 MAIN

-Basic Principle - Make coloumns in Minecraft.
+Basic Principle - Make columns in Minecraft.
 Hey this is my Mod - WIP, feel free to help out! :)

 So this is a mod that takes the real life function of Lathes to make columns for all blocks.
 Hopefully I will intergrate Universal electricisty.
 And possibly functions to make the lathe spin ect.